expath/xpath-ng/restricted-sequences.md

 ## Description

-\[Definition: A *restricted sequence type* is a sequence type that is limited to containing a fixed number of items.\] This restriction places constraints on a sequence type like specifying the type and cardinality of a sequence, it does not define a new type.
+\[Definition: A *restricted sequence type* is a sequence type that is limited to containing a fixed number of items.\] This restriction places constraints on a sequence type like specifying the type and cardinality of a sequence.
+It does not define a new distinct type, but instead defines a subtype of a sequence type.

 > Example:
 >